lgrachov/LaunchPack/README.md

 # LaunchPack

-An dependency for SwiftUI to optimize your app
+An dependency for SwiftUI to optimize your app, only on macOS